codatio/codat-docs/docs/integrations/commerce/stripe/commerce-stripe.md

 Use Codat's Commerce API with Stripe to securely connect to, retrieve, and view your customers' commerce transactions.

-:::caution Action required by existing users
+:::Caution Action required by existing users

 The integration now uses <a className="external" href="https://stripe.com/docs/connect" target="_blank">_Stripe Connect_</a> to establish authenticated connections between Companies and Stripe data sources, rather than _Stripe extensions_.